Zulko/gpt-function-decorator/README.md

 ### Using `gpt_function` on class methods

-Class methods can use the `gpt_function`.
-The `self` can then be used in the docstring but beware that only access to attributes, not other methods, is supported at the moment (attributes computed via `property` are also supported)
+Class methods can use the `gpt_function` just like any other function.
+The `self` can then be used for interpolation in the docstring but beware that only access to attributes, not other class methods, is supported (attributes computed via `property` are also supported)

 ```python
 from gpt_function_decorator import gpt_function